"Am I too old for this?"

 The basic principle of how it works [blocked] is the same at any age.
 You wear custom-designed rigid gas-permeable lenses overnight.
 These lenses, which we call sleepSEE® lenses, gently and safely reshape the front surface of your eye (the cornea).
 You take them out in the morning, and—voila—clear vision all day long.
 The effect is temporary, lasting a day or two, which is why you wear the lenses each night.

 Now, as we get older, our eyes do change.
-The cornea can become slightly less flexible, and our tear film might not be as robust as it was in our twenties.
+The cornea can become slightly less flexibility, and our tear film might not be as robust as it was in our twenties.
 Does this rule out Ortho-K?
 Not at all.
 It just means the initial evaluation is incredibly important.
 In my clinic, we use advanced corneal topography to create a precise map of your eye’s surface.
 This isn’t just a standard eye exam.
 We’re measuring the shape, rigidity, and cellular health of your cornea to ensure it’s healthy enough for the reshaping process.
 We also do a deep dive into your tear film quality, because a healthy tear layer is crucial for comfort and success with the lenses.

 The Presbyopia Predicament: Can Ortho-K Help?